 Manufacturing Team Leader Salary

 Manufacturing Team Leaders in the United States take home approximately $17.69 per hour on average.
 Total cash compensation to Manufacturing Team Leaders ranges from $30K on the lower end to $80K on the higher end; the final number includes potential for approximately $10K each from bonuses and profit sharing in exceptional cases.
 Location and tenure each impact pay for this group, with the former having the largest influence.
 Most Manufacturing Team Leaders like their work and job satisfaction is high.
 Male Manufacturing Team Leaders far outnumber their female contemporaries among those who completed the questionnaire.
 Medical benefits are awarded to a large number, and most earn dental coverage.
-The numbers in this rundown were provided by PayScale's salary survey participants.

 Job Description for Manufacturing Team Leader